ACADEMIC MISCONDUCT POLICY AND PROCEDURE

 Initiation of proceedings

 Students who have a higher Turnitin Similarity report, than the threshold provided in the assignment brief during the formative stages of the assignment may not be considered as cases of deliberate academic misconduct at this stage but will be regarded as occurring as a result of inadequate paraphrasing or poor practice in paraphrasing.
-They will be advised by their teachers to improve on paraphrasing any information obtained from different sources and add academic references prior to the final submission.
+They will be advised by their teachers to improve on paraphrasing any information obtained from different sources and add academic references before the final submission.
 The final version of coursework should have a similarity threshold that corresponds to the percentage shown on the assignment briefs and will be checked for sources of information to satisfy ourselves of the authenticity of academic references.

-Cases of suspected assessment irregularity from the teacher or from other students should be reported in the first instance to the Programme Leader.
+Cases of suspected assessment irregularity from the teacher or other students should be reported in the first instance to the Programme Leader.

 The Programme Leader should then make an initial investigation of the alleged irregularity and establish whether there is a case to answer in no more than 10 working days.
 The Programme Leader should investigate the nature of the allegation, students file for the history of disability declaration, previous allegations if any.
 Where an irregularity is alleged, no assessment result should be released for the work in question until a verdict is reached on the allegation.
 In the rare event that a case is not resolved before the final Board of Examiners meeting at which the involved student’s results would have been considered, then both the student and the relevant Board should be informed to defer consideration of these results.